How to Import a Word File Into ProProfs Knowledge Base

 Step 2: Navigate to Import > click Upload your document here.

-Step 3: The following confirmation message will appear after a Word doc is successfully imported.
+Step 3: After a Word doc is successfully imported, the following confirmation message will appear.
 Click OK to acknowledge the message.

 Step 4: The imported doc will appear like this on your Knowledge Base dashboard.
 Similarly, you can import more Word documents depending on your requirements.
 You'll receive an email confirmation regarding the import on the same email ID you used to log into ProProfs Knowledge Base.